Character Search

 ...but the real conflict is internal, as Tigra has to restrain her animal instinct and not actually kill Kraven.

-The first is that the Rat-Pack is meant to be a finite group, so killing three of them in this issue was probably not what Tony Isabella's would have wanted.
-The second is that Kraven is supposed to be a relatively honorable guy, and not a killer of men.
-There's complaints in a later lettercol about the latter issue, and Claremont apologizes for the mistake.
+Kraven is supposed to be a relatively honorable guy, and not a killer of men.
+There's complaints in a later lettercol about this, and Claremont apologizes for the mistake.

 I'll also mention, and it's not a problem with this issue specifically, that every time i write "Cat People" i snicker.